teamboxcoxrox/teamboxcoxrox.gitlab.io/README.txt

 The CODE folder contains the codebase for two major components:
 1. Data Analytics Pipeline - scripts that download, pre-process and restructure data to be stored in a Sqlite3 database called pets.db.
-The dataset then undergoes the analytical modelling process (see details in the execution section) to produce the final data required for the interactive visualization component.
+The dataset then undergoes the analytical modeling process (see details in the execution section) to produce the final data required for the interactive visualization component.
 2. Interactive visualization - A D3.js-driven interactive bubble chart.
 Code is located in the visualization folder.